giganttheo/giganttheo.github.io/_posts/2022-06-14-prompts_latent_space.md

 ![](https://i.imgur.com/BSLxlJV.png)

 Sometimes, some *weird* prompts might offer very good results.
 It might be hexadecimal colors that allows to have more control over the results, some magical pieces of texts like `trending on artstation`, `unreal engine` that drastically improve the quality of the images.
-Or even some *weirder* words, that doesn't appear to align with any *known* human language.
+Or even some *weirder* words, that don't appear to align with any *known* human language.

-The text-to-image synthesis model *DALLE-2* was found to have develop such a *hidden* vocabulary.
+The text-to-image synthesis model *DALLE-2* was found to have developped such a *hidden* vocabulary.

 ![](https://i.imgur.com/CY4Oq4p.png)